-Kaneita also has astral-projection abilities which allows a part of the spirit of her first life (Kallisto) to leave her body and possess other living things for short periods of time.
-Also, if/when her physical body dies, the spirit of Kallisto will jump to a new host-body (unless slain by a “living blade.”
+Kaneita also has astral-projection abilities, which allows a part of the spirit of her first life (Kallisto) to leave her body, and possess other living things for short periods of time.
+Also, if/when her physical body dies, the spirit of Kallisto will jump to a new host-body (unless if slain by a “living blade”).

 WEIGHT: 129 lbs.